NooredeenAjaj/Home-Safety-Monitoring/README.md

 For this project,  the microcontroller Raspberry Pi Pico WH is used .
 It offers numerous digital and analog inputs and outputs, and is equipped with a 2.4GHz wireless interface.
 For more info see [datasheet](https://datasheets.raspberrypi.com/picow/pico-w-datasheet.pdf) .

-For temperature and humidity measurement, we have selected the DHT11 Humidity & Temperature Sensor, which offers digital output.
-Its measurement range is sufficient for this project, with temperature accuracy from -20°C to 50°C, and humidity from 20% to 90% RH.
+The temperature measurement, the Temperatursensor NTC was choosen, The reason is that it has a larger range.
+Its measurement range is sufficient for this project, with temperature accuracy from -55°C to +125°C.see [datasheet](https://www.electrokit.com/uploads/productfile/41015/41015732_-_Analog_Temperature_Sensor.pdf).

+in order to measure the lighting in the room , we will use a Light sensor.
+It can be used as a simple light sensor where the amount of light determines the output signal.
+It can be directly connected to an analog input on a microcontroller. see [datasheet](https://www.electrokit.com/uploads/productfile/41015/41015727_-_Photoresistor_Module.pdf)

 Additionally, we will require a breadboard and several jumpers to facilitate connections.
 A micro-USB cable is also necessary for connection to our computer, which will also function as our power source.